Polymarket Fees Explained (2026)

 Polymarket charges takers a fee that varies by market category and peaks when a contract trades near 50¢.
 Makers — the orders that add liquidity to the book — pay nothing and can earn rebates instead.
 There is no deposit fee, no withdrawal fee, and no subscription.
 The entire cost of trading is the taker fee plus whatever spread you cross, and both are knowable before you click.

 That's a meaningful change from how Polymarket used to work.
-As of the April 28, 2026 exchange upgrade, fees are charged in USDC at the moment your order matches, rather than being baked into share counts.
+As of Polymarket's 2026 exchange upgrade, fees are charged in stablecoin (pUSD) at the moment your order matches, rather than being baked into share counts.
 They now show up as a line item in your trade history instead of quietly reducing the shares you received.
-This guide breaks down exactly what you pay, how the number is calculated, and where the real cost of a trade actually hides.
+This guide breaks down exactly what you pay, how the number is calculated, and where the real cost of a trade actually hides — with every rate verified live against Polymarket's own market data as of June 2026.

 The Short Answer

-- Takers pay a per-category fee, charged in USDC when the order matches.
+• Takers pay a per-category fee, charged in stablecoin when the order matches.

-- The fee peaks at a 50¢ share price and shrinks toward both extremes (1¢ and 99¢).
+• The fee rate peaks at a 50¢ share price and shrinks toward both extremes (1¢ and 99¢).

 The Fee Formula

-Polymarket's taker fee is defined by a single formula:
+Polymarket's taker fee is defined by a single formula, per its official documentation:

 Taker Fee Rates by Category